klahrich/chiefhustler/content/diary/contrarian-investment-strategies.md

 Merton was taking an enormous chance.
 EMH theory, the Black-Scholes model, and Merton's model say only that a stock's volatility is consistent over time.
 They do not say in _what_ time period securities or derivatives will revert to the mean.
 It's like crossing a river that's four feet deep on average, carrying a fifty-pound backpack; it might be three feet deep in some places and fifteen feet deep in others.

-As a result of the firm's gigantic margin calls and its inabitlity to sell most major positions because they were very illiquid, the fund's leverage shot up to 100 to 1, which meant that even a 1 percent drop in assets would bankrupt it.
+As a result of the firm's gigantic margin calls and its inability to sell most major positions because they were very illiquid, the fund's leverage shot up to 100 to 1, which meant that even a 1 percent drop in assets would bankrupt it.

 <blockquote>